 After breakfast and the end of your safari in Hwange, we head back towards Victoria Falls.
 Spend the rest of the afternoon at leisure enjoying one of the many activities that Vic Falls has to offer.

-• Transfer from Hideaways Nantwich Lodge, Hwange to Shearwater Explorers Village
+• Transfer from Robins Camp to Shearwater Explorers Village

 • Check-in to Shearwater Explorers Village